Bayesian probability: History

-Justification of Bayesian probabilities
+Justification

 The use of Bayesian probabilities as the basis of Bayesian inference has been supported by several arguments, such as Cox axioms, the Dutch book argument, arguments based on decision theory and de Finetti's theorem.

 Axiomatic approach

 Richard T. Cox showed that Bayesian updating follows from several axioms, including two functional equations and a hypothesis of differentiability.
 The assumption of differentiability or even continuity is controversial; Halpern found a counterexample based on his observation that the Boolean algebra of statements may be finite.
 Other axiomatizations have been suggested by various authors with the purpose of making the theory more rigorous.

 Dutch book approach

 Bruno de Finetti proposed the Dutch book argument based on betting.
 A clever bookmaker makes a Dutch book by setting the odds and bets to ensure that the bookmaker profits—at the expense of the gamblers—regardless of the outcome of the event (a horse race, for example) on which the gamblers bet.
 It is associated with probabilities implied by the odds not being coherent.

 However, Ian Hacking noted that traditional Dutch book arguments did not specify Bayesian updating: they left open the possibility that non-Bayesian updating rules could avoid Dutch books.
 For example, Hacking writes "And neither the Dutch book argument, nor any other in the personalist arsenal of proofs of the probability axioms, entails the dynamic assumption.
 Not one entails Bayesianism.
 So the personalist requires the dynamic assumption to be Bayesian.
 It is true that in consistency a personalist could abandon the Bayesian model of learning from experience.
 Salt could lose its savour."

 In fact, there are non-Bayesian updating rules that also avoid Dutch books (as discussed in the literature on "probability kinematics" following the publication of Richard C. Jeffrey's rule, which is itself regarded as Bayesian).
 The additional hypotheses sufficient to (uniquely) specify Bayesian updating are substantial and not universally seen as satisfactory.